 They Have an Unhealthy Need for Validation

-Narcissistic friends need a ridiculous amount of validation.
-As they’re relaying stories, they’ll put on you on the spot and demand confirmation that they are in the right.
+As they relay stories, they’ll put you on the spot and demand confirmation that they are in the right (even when they’re not).

 “She says that I never listen, but I’m a great listener, aren’t I?”